NeekhaSabu/NeekhaProjects/README.md

 # NeekhaProjects
-This is the Sentiment Analysis project.
+This is the  Twitter Sentiment Analysis Using Python.